A guide to installing add-ons in Affinity apps

 Importing most types of add-on creates one or more new categories or swatches palettes on the corresponding panels.
 You may need to select a category to see your content.

 In Affinity 2, add-ons installed from files are automatically linked to, i.e. made available in, all Affinity 2 apps on the same device with which their type is compatible.
 For example, brushes are linked but macros and LUT categories imported into Affinity Photo are not.
 In version 1, add-ons must be installed separately into each app.

 Template folders must be added separately to each app in which you wish to use them.

 Still need help?

-If you have read this guide and you still need some help installing content downloaded from Affinity, please contact us on firstname.lastname@example.org.
+If you have read this guide and need additional help installing content downloaded from the Affinity Store, please contact us on firstname.lastname@example.org.